DeadAt0m/ActiveSparseShifts-PyTorch/README.md

    1. This directly influence on proper shift param initialization.
    2. Output shape via cutting the output and pooling(depending on stride)
-   3. Automaticaly using AveragePooling for emulation stride > 1
+   3. Automatically using AveragePooling for emulation stride > 1

 2. Pytorch Quantization: SSL shifts can be used in quantized pipeline!
    Shifts do not needed the activation tracking and so model with shift module can be easily converted by following: